Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <h3> LIDAR to Raster: Some Information on Raster Datasets </h3> <br>

-<p> As a quick break from the workflow, these next few steps will describe some parameters used in creating raster datasets as well as general information on the raster data format.  </p> <br>
+<p> As a quick break from the workflow, these next few steps will describe some parameters used in creating raster datasets as well as general information on the raster data format.
+When it comes time to fill in the parameters, I will take a line by line approach and give a brief summary on each of the options.  </p> <br>

 <p> Raster datasets exist in the form of a grid, which is composed of a series of rows and columns.
 Rasters can also exist in rectangular form, though other irregular shapes would not be feasible since they cannot be stored in a row and column form easily.
 Tiny pixels organized in the grid serve as cell values, which quantify the raster.    </p> <br>